LucasPickering/slumber/docs/src/user_guide/tui/editor.md

 ```

 The command will be parsed like a shell command (although a shell is never actually invoked).
 For exact details on parsing behavior, see [shell-words](https://docs.rs/shell-words/1.1.0/shell_words/fn.split.html).

+In order to open the editor to a particular line+column, Slumber uses the `editor-command` crate.
+Most editors support the format `file:line:column`.
+A few popular editors that don't support that format (`vim`, `emacs`, and `nano`) have custom behavior instead.
+See the [`open_at`](https://docs.rs/editor-command/latest/editor_command/struct.Editor.html#method.open_at) method for more details.

 ## Paging